genilto/php-email-send-layer/README.md

 docker-compose up -d
 ```

 To test the example, just go to http://localhost:85 in your browser.
-If you have configured the correct informations, the recipients will receive the email correctly.
+If you have configured the correct informations, you can use the form to send a test email.